breqdev/breq.dev/src/projects/lps.md

 **Why invent your own computer vision marker instead of using some existing standard?**

-I tried to use QR codes, which would’ve saved me from doing most of the computer vision work and would’ve allowed me to focus on the linear algebra side of things, but the camera resolution was just too low for that to work well.
+I tried to use QR codes, which would’ve saved me from doing most of the computer vision work and would’ve allowed me to focus on the linear algebra side of things, but the camera resolution was too low for that to work well.
 QR scanner libraries are built to recognize one or two codes positioned close to the camera, not many small codes positioned far away.

 In hindsight, I’m kind of glad I had this problem, because working with computer vision was honestly pretty fun.
 I hadn’t really done anything in this field before.